BestDI/AndroidUIView/README.md

 * `drakeet:shape_type` [enum (rectangle, round) def:rectangle] --> Rectangle or round of cover or background view shape
 * `drakeet:radius` [dimension def:2dp] --> Add a radius to the cover

-## THANKS

-## BUG
-If set a selector.xml to background, it may perform perfectly...

 ## DEMO
 [apk](/sample/sample-release.apk)

-## About me

-I am a student in China, I love reading pure literature, love Japanese culture and Hongkong music.
-At the same time, I am also obsessed with writing code.
-If you have any questions or want to make friends with me, you can write to me: drakeet.me@gmail.com

-In addition, my blog: http://drakeet.me

-If you like my open source projects, you can follow me: https://github.com/drakeet

 License
 ============